 - It builds on what our children already know and can do; - It ensures that no child is excluded or disadvantaged; - It offers opportunities for learning both indoors and outdoors; - It provides a rich and stimulating environment; - It recognises the importance of a partnership with parents and carers.
 The Early Years Foundation Stage Framework:

 The curriculum framework that we use in the Early Years Foundation Stage (EYFS) is the 'Development Matters' non-statutory guidance.
 This supports staff to deepen their understanding of child development with guidance on how they can support children's progress throughout the year.
-There are four principles that underpin this guidance and work together for all children.
+While we use Development Matters to guide our provision, it is our statutory duty to ensure that all aspects of the EYFS educational programmes, as defined in the (2024) EYFS Framework, are fully implemented.
+There are four principles that underpin this guidance and work together for all children

 - 1. A Unique Child:

 - 2. Positive Relationships:

 - 3. Enabling Environments:

-- 4. Learning and Development:
+- 4. Learning and

+Development: